2018-SOA-TEAM1/MLBAtBat-api/README.md

-# MLBAtBat
+# MLBAtBat (2018.11.10 update)

 Application that notifies you that your favorite player is at bat.
 Use it to keep following game when you are working!
+Besides, you can get game changing moments informariton and discuss with others on message board.

 ## Overview